Skip to main content

 • Metrics: hermes.tokens.* counters, hermes.api.duration histogram

 Registered inside a try:/except: because older Hermes versions don't expose them.
-If they're missing, the plugin logs a debug message and degrades gracefully to 6-hook operation.
+If any is missing, the plugin logs a debug message and degrades gracefully (older Hermes simply registers fewer hooks).

 on_session_start